BubbleCow/bubblecow-documentation/Editorial/Writers/N/Nzar Xald Jaff/Children of Solace/Developmental Edit/Children of Solace - Editors Report - Developmental Editing - BubbleCow.md

 ## Strengths and Weaknesses
 This section contains specific feedback about elements of your book that are immediately actionable.
 I have strived not only to explain any problems I have encountered but also to provide at least one solution you can apply to your book.

+there was major problems with formatting and ediing, I had to start again with a clean document.

 ### Indentation
 In crafting a well-presented manuscript, understanding paragraph indentation is crucial.
 Indentation serves not just a functional purpose in delineating paragraphs but also plays an aesthetic role, enhancing readability and providing visual cues to the reader.
 However, there's a nuanced exception to the rule of indentation that is often overlooked but is paramount for maintaining a professional appearance in your writing: the first paragraph of each chapter should be flush with the left margin, while subsequent paragraphs should be indented.
 #### The Rule of Indentation